 On February 6, 2017, ATEC's BOD authorized the conversion its advances to Sarangani amounting to ₱3,375 million into equity by way of subscription to the increase in authorized capital stock of Sarangani.
 The Philippine SEC approved Sarangani's increase in authorized capital stock on March 20, 2017.
 Also, TTC subscribed to additional common shares amounting to ₱1,125 million which was settled through cash infusion.
-As at June 30, 2021 and December 31, 2020, Sarangani is 75% owned by ATEC.
+As at March 31, 2022 and December 31, 2021, Sarangani is 75% owned by ATEC.

 SRPI.
 ACR organized and incorporated SRPI on July 22, 2011 as a wholly owned subsidiary.
 SRPI was incorporated primarily to acquire, construct, commission, operate and maintain power-generating plants and related facilities for the generation of electricity.
 SRPI has obtained its Environmental Compliance Certificate (ECC) on March 20, 2012 for the planned 105 MW coal fired power plant to be located in Zamboanga Ecozone.
 As at March 19, 2020, the Company has not started the construction of the ZAM 100 power plant.
 The proposals for the Engineering, Procurement and Construction (EPC) rebidding were submitted on August 30, 2018.
-Selection of the contractor who will handle the construction of the project is scheduled in the third quarter of 2021, followed by the issuance of Limited Notice to Proceed and Final Notice to Proceed in November 2021, respectively.
-The power plant is expected to be operational in 2024.
+Selection of the contractor who will handle the construction of the project is expected to be concluded in March 2020.
+Meanwhile, the signing of contract and awarding of the Limited Notice to Proceed to the winning bidder is estimated to be in August 2020, with the issuance of Final Notice to Proceed in September 2020.
+The project is expected to be completed in May 2023.